seanwestfall/templatehaskell/draft2.md

   `...' is used in a top-level splice or annotation, and must be imported, not defined locally
 ```
+Though, if you're just binding variables in GHCi with `let`, you don't have to worry about this -- only when you're compiling Haskell.

 #### Debugging and Reification
 You're probably wondering if you can evaluate a Q expression the other way, to see what the splice is evaluating.
 Ofcourse you can -- Run `runQ(Q exp) >>= putStrLn.pprint` to see what an expression with a Q Exp will evaluate to: